Menu

 The steps may vary slightly by machine, but here’s a general list of procedures to follow:

-• Grind the beans down to a powder-like consistency.
+• Obtain some dark-roasted coffee beans, and grind them down to a powder-like consistency.

 • Pour the espresso into the machine’s portafilter.
 A portafilter is a handle with a small cup holder at the end.

 • Attach the portafilter to the gasket, which locks it into place.
-Turn the portafilter about 20 degrees counterclockwise until it tightens into place.
+Turn the portafilter about 20 degrees counterclockwise, until it tightens into place.

 • Once the water heats, press the “on” or “start” button.
 Dark, rich espresso will slowly pour out.